rsksmart/devportal-1.0/_rsk/rbtc/conversion/networks/mainnet.md

 layout: rsk
 title: Mainnet Guide
 tags: rsk, rbtc, conversion, peg, 2-way, peg-in, peg-out, federation
-description: 'Converting BTC to R-BTC (peg-in) and R-BTC to BTC (peg-out).'
+description: 'Converting BTC to RBTC (peg-in) and RBTC to BTC (peg-out).'
 collection_order: 3110
 permalink: /rsk/rbtc/conversion/networks/mainnet/
 ---

-In this section we will go over the steps of converting BTC to R-BTC and vice versa in Bitcoin and RSK Mainnets.
+In this section we will go over the steps of converting BTC to RBTC and vice versa in Bitcoin and RSK Mainnets.

 > Note: The minimum amount of Bitcoin to convert is **0.01 BTC** for Mainnet.

-## BTC to R-BTC conversion
+## BTC to RBTC conversion

 Instructions on how to do a Mainnet peg-in.